 We have previously looked at SvelteKit hosting with Netlify, today we see what Render have to offer.
 Render is a newer service offering hosting, like Netlify, Cloudflare and Vercel.
 They offer free hosting for static sites (up to 100 GB of bandwidth per month) .
 Although there is currently no official documentation on the Render site about hosting a static SvelteKit site, we'll see it is not too difficult to do.
-As it stands there is no SvelteKit adapter for for Render, though you can use the Node adapter.
+As it stands, there is no SvelteKit adapter for Render, though you can use the Node adapter.
 That said, for static sites, Render works like a charm.

 SvelteKit has various adapters.
-Like a travel power adapter lets you charge you tablet in another country with a different type of power socket, the SvelteKit adapters let you host your Svelte site on different services.
-They are needed because SvelteKit typically relies on serverless functions for SSR and different platforms handle serverless functions differently.
+Like a travel power adapter lets you charge your tablet in another country with a different type of power socket, the SvelteKit adapters let you host your Svelte site on different services.
+They are needed because SvelteKit typically relies on serverless functions for SSR, and different platforms handle serverless functions differently.
 As well as platform specific adapters, there is a node adapter, and more important for us, a static adapter .

 Let's start by installing the adapter package.
 At the time of writing SvelteKit is still in beta

 and to get the latest fixes, be sure to get the

 As well as installing the adapter, you need to tell SvelteKit to use it.
 Open your

 svelte.config.js file and ensure it contains the two lines highlighted below: